qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Knowing that LLM has "temperature" so think LLM is heat-based algorithm.
 - Knowing that LLM has "token" so think LLM is a Web3 crypto thing.
 - Thinking that "chip packaging" is just to put chip into a package.
-It'a actually a complex process.
+It's actually a complex process.

 ### Outcome bias